Aider-AI/aider/aider/website/_posts/2024-07-25-new-models.md

 DeepSeek Coder V2 0724 was by far the biggest surprise and strongest code editing model, coming in 2nd on the leaderboard.
 It can
-efficiently edit code with SEARCH/REPLACE, unlike the prior the prior DeepSeek Coder version.
+efficiently edit code with SEARCH/REPLACE, unlike the prior DeepSeek Coder version.
 This unlocks the ability to edit large files.

-This Coder got 73% on the benchmark, very close to Sonnet (77%) but 20-50X less expensive!
+This new Coder version got 73% on the benchmark, very close to Sonnet's 77% but 20-50X less expensive!

 ## LLama 3.1

-Meta released the family of Llama 3.1 models, which have performed well on many evals.
+Meta released the
+Llama 3.1 family of models,
+which have performed well on many evals.

-The flagship Llama 3.1 405B instruct only securing #7 on aider's leaderboard.
+The flagship Llama 3.1 405B instruct only secured #7 on aider's leaderboard.
 This is well behind frontier models like
 Claude 3.5 Sonnet & GPT-4o.

-The 405B model can use SEARCH/REPLACE to efficiently edit code, but at a significant decrease in the benchmark score.
+The 405B model can use SEARCH/REPLACE to efficiently edit code, but with a decrease in the benchmark score.
-When using this "diff" editing format, its score dropped to 64%.
+When using this "diff" editing format, its score dropped from 66% to 64%.

 The smaller 70B model was competitive with GPT-3.5, while the 8B model lags far behind.